 Bicicleta, Șelari st no. 2, Bucharest

-— Bicicleta (*bicycle in Romanian) was opened in a historical building located in Bucharest’s old city center.
-The concept revolves around reusing and recycling old bicycle parts, turning them into furniture and lighting fixtures, all mixed well within an industrial décor of Bucharest’s old city center.
-The main parts were purchased from Great Britain, and are mainly from the 1930s, combined with a great part of elements recovered from Romania’s once oldest and largest bike factory Pegas, now permanently closed.
+— Bicicleta (*bicycle in Romanian) was opened in a historic building located in Bucharest’s old city center.
+The concept revolves around reusing and recycling old bicycle parts, turning them into furniture and lighting fixtures, creating an industrial décor.
+Partly purchasing pieces from Great Britain, that are mainly from the 1930s, combined with a great number of elements recovered from Romania’s oldest and largest bike factory Pegas, now permanently closed.
 Using the saddles from the classical Romanian bike – Pegas Kent, a bike that was most popular in the 70’s communist Romania together with defining elements from track bikes, the bar’s entire furniture is laced with a great variety of bicycle parts that add extra detail and contribute to the general ambiance.

-— bar design, interior design, technical drawings, 3D studies, furniture development and croquis studies, construction site followup, acquisitions, contact with suppliers, furniture set-up, decorative paintings, decorative elements set-up.
+— bar design, interior design, technical drawings, 3D studies & visualization, color studies, furniture development and croquis studies, construction site tracking, acquisitions, contact with suppliers, furniture set-up, decorative paintings, decorative elements set-up.

 — status: built